 Over her 30-year career (twenty-years in corporate America and the last ten years as a business coach and consultant), Laura W. Miner has experienced both ends of the leadership spectrum.
 Her early experiences sparked her love and passion for identifying the positive patterns that led to flourishing cultures and collective goal achievement.
 But over time, she grew equally intrigued by the negative behaviors that invariably led to toxic work environments and organizational implosions.

 Laura spent the bulk of her corporate career as a Sales Manager in the technologies field – a role that required her to wear the hats of consultant, trainer, facilitator, and presenter.
-She worked with thousands of businesses of varying sizes, helping them to design better business practices, increase their revenues, and create heightened customer experiences.
+She worked with hundreds of businesses of varying sizes, helping them to design better business practices, increase their revenues, and create heightened customer experiences.
 In this role, she witnessed a wide array of leadership styles and developed an increasing sensitivity toward the direct impact leaders have on their followers.

 In 2009, when she made the transition from employee to entrepreneur, she naively believed that all negative leadership experiences would be in the rearview mirror.
 Surely, as a consultant, Laura would only encounter positive environments where rainbows and unicorns adorned every office space.

 Then, it happened - the straw that broke the unicorn’s back.
 A succession of three contracts where she grew increasingly frustrated with, and saddened over, the repetition of a common pattern...

 She’d be hired to work with a sales and marketing team who were facing business challenges, only to discover that the underlying issues originated with the organizational culture and the executive teams’ philosophies toward leadership.
 Though the trickle-down effect seemed obvious from her vantage point, leadership insights from a sales consultant were rarely, if ever, welcomed.